-420. Biochemistry (5):
+420. Biochemistry (5).
+Lec.

-Lee.
 4, Lab.
 3, Pr., 25 hours of chemistry or biology, including CH 301.

 A standard biochemistry course for students in the health and physical sciences.
 CH 220, CH 320, and CH 420 would be equivalent to a minor in biochemistry.
 This course may be taught concurrently with CH 620.
-Offered during summer guarter.
+Offered during summer quarter.

-460. Inorganic Chemistry (5):
+460. Inorganic Chemistry (5).
 Lec.
-5, Pr., 25 hours of chemistry.
+5, Pr., 25 hours of chemistry .

 A modern inorganic course including the main group metals, transition metals, and non-metals.
 This course may be taught concurrently with CH 640.
 Offered in winter quarters of odd-numbered years.

-498. Independent Study in Chemistry (1-5):
+498. Independent Study in Chemistry (1-5).
 Pr., 25 hours of chemistry and departmental approval.

-COMPUTER SCIENCE (CS)
+COMPUTER SCIENCE COURSES (CS)

-100. Survey of Computer Applications (5):
+100. Survey of Computer Applications (5).
 Pr., MH 150.

 Applications such as text editing, spreadsheets, and data base systems on DOS-based microcomputers.
 Includes an introduction to minicomputers, a study of operating systems, programming in an appropriate language, an introduction to microcomputer hardware, communications, and the operation of microcomputers interfaced with laboratory instruments.
-Laboratory sessions provide a handson environment to assist students in mastering basic skills.
+Laboratory sessions provide a hands-on environment to assist students in mastering basic skills.
 No prior knowledge of computers is assumed.
 CS 100 is offered each spring quarter.

-120. Scientific programming (5):
+120. Scientific Programming (5).
 Pr., MH 151 and permission of instructor or MH 161.
 FORTRAN programming with applications in the sciences and engineering; introduction to structured programming concepts, including top-down design, control structures, subroutines, and program documentation, with an emphasis on good programming style; an introduction to calculus-based numerical algorithms; the use of scientific subroutine libraries.
-Duplicate credit will not be allowed for CS 120 and CS 200.
 CS 120 usually is offered in the evening each fall quarter and during the day each spring and each summer quarter.

-200. Fundamentals of Structured programming (5):
+200. Structured Programming I (5).
+Lec.

-Lee.
 3, Lab 6.
 Pr., MH 151 or MH 161.

-Introduction to time-shared computer systems; numeric and string processing with procedures and functions using structured programming concepts; recursion; files; data structures; analysis of algorithms.
+Introduction to time-shared computer systems; introduction to programming methodology and problem-solving techniques; numeric and string processing; static and dynamic data structures; procedures and functions, including the use of recursion; files.
 The programming language Pascal will be used.
-Duplicate credit will not be allowed for CS 120 and CS 200.
 CS 200 usually is offered each winter quarter.

-300. Structured Programming II (5):
+300. Structured Programming II (5).
+Pr., CS 200; Coreq., MH 163.

-Pr., CS 120 or CS 200.
-Advanced programming techniques, including software development methodologies, analysis of efficiency of algorithms, and representation of data structures; an introduction to the programming language Ada.
+Advanced programming techniques including software development methodologies, analysis of efficiency of algorithms, and representation of data structures; an introduction to the programming language Ada.
 CS 300 usually is offered each spring quarter.